top of page

 • Switch to a different Medicare Advantage or Prescription Drug Plan

-• Add or change Part D drug coverage
+• Add or change Part D prescription drug coverage

-This is your chance to ensure you have the coverage you need for 2025 — including your doctors, prescriptions, and preferred benefits.
+This is your chance to make sure you have the coverage you need for 2026 — including your preferred doctors, prescriptions, hospital network, and benefits like dental, vision, and transportation.

 If your plan was terminated and you haven't made a change yet, you are not out of options.
 But the clock is ticking.